K-groups of reciprocity functors: First properties of the category of reciprocity functors

 We will need the following auxiliary category.

-\begin{definition} A {\em lax Mackey functor with specialization map} $\sL$ is a presheaf with transfers on $\Reg$ which satisfies the following condition: \begin{enumerate} \item[(W.F.P.)]
-For all $C\in (\sC/S)$ with generic point $\eta$ the natural map is surjective, where the limit is over all non-empty open subsets $U\subset C$. \end{enumerate} We denote by $\LMFsp$ the full subcategory of $\PT$ whose objects are lax Mackey functors with specialization map. \end{definition}
+\begin{definition} A {\em lax Mackey functor with specialization maps} $\sL$ is a presheaf with transfers on $\Reg$ which satisfies the following condition: \begin{enumerate} \item[(W.F.P.)]
+For all $C\in (\sC/S)$ with generic point $\eta$ the natural map is surjective, where the limit is over all non-empty open subsets $U\subset C$. \end{enumerate} We denote by $\LMFsp$ the full subcategory of $\PT$ whose objects are lax Mackey functors with specialization maps. \end{definition}

 Notice that the forgetful functor $\MFsp\to \LMFsp$ is fully faithful.